From Circus Paddock to Busy Tourist Street

 From Skating Rink to Boot Factory

 Unfortunately, the factory foreman could not prevent a poor girl being involved in the most horrific machine accident on July 6th, 1896.
-Although the machinery was well protected to prevent accidents, the sixteen year old machinist, Miss Isabella Cunningham, who normally had worked on the skiving machine, was taking apart her binding and trimming machine to clean it – as was the practise on a Monday morning.
+Although the machinery was well protected to prevent accidents, the sixteen-year-old machinist, Miss Isabella Cunningham, who frequently had worked on the skiving machine, was taking apart her binding and trimming machine to clean it.
+As was the practice on a Monday morning.

-Isabella’s father, Edward took Mr. O’Brien to court to sue him for £200 in damages.
+Isabella’s father, Edward, took Mr O’Brien to court to sue him for £200 in damages.
 His claimed the machinery shaft was not fenced at the top.
-Unfortunately the Magistrate laid blame squarely on Isabella, who had already suffered much pain and disfigurement.
+Unfortunately, the Magistrate laid the blame squarely on Isabella, who had already suffered much pain and disfigurement.
 In summing up, the Magistrate said,

-Later, O’Brien’s Boot Factory closed and the old rink was transformed into a venue for visiting shows, politicians presenting public addresses, events, and speakers such as Mr Scott who presented a lecture on his world breaking achievement for walking one hundred miles in twenty four hours.
+Later, O’Brien’s Boot Factory closed.
+The old rink was transformed into a venue for visiting shows, politicians presenting public addresses, events, and speakers such as Mr Scott who gave a lecture on his world breaking achievement for walking one hundred miles in twenty four hours.
 At one stage it was also used as a taxi rank and garage.

 The Resurgence of Skating

 After being a factory, the former Palace Skating Rink re-opened around 1902, as the Colosseum Skating Rink.

 By 1904 roller skating was a fashionable pastime again.
 Social gossip in the Wanganui Chronicle on May 16th, reported that “many Christchurch girls had become graceful and accomplished rinkers.”
 In fact, Mrs Ellen Rhodes, the extremely energetic daughter-in-law of prominent Canterbury Settler, Robert Heaton Rhodes, may well have set the trend, with her ‘skating at home’ event given at the Colosseum that same year.